VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 The main file that achieves this is `binary/private/run_binary_support.f90`.
 Instead of just reading all the code, we can explore the control flow by using some write statements at specific places in `run_star_extras` and `run_binary_extras`.

-1. First, make a copy of the standard binary work directory `binary/work`.
+1. First, make a copy of the standard binary work directory `binary/work` to a location of your choice (I called it `first_binary`).
 2. Then, copy the contents of `star/job/standard_run_star_extras.inc` into `run_star_extras` as a replacement of the `include` statement.
 3. write a `write` statement in `binary_start_step`, `binary_check_model`, `binary_finish_step`, and for stars in `start_step`, `check_model` and `finish_step`